idvorkin/idvorkin.github.io/_posts/2019-5-21-coaching.md

 #### Focus feedback on you, not them

 From the superb HBR article: [The feedback fallacy](https://hbr.org/2019/03/the-feedback-fallacy).
 If you don't read the article (which I'll also summarize) take this high order bit of focusing the feedback on "you" not on them.
-E.g. feedback should be "I expereinced X" instead of you screwed up X.
+E.g. feedback should be "I experienced X" instead of you screwed up X.

 | Easy way                                               | Effective Way                                                                                                     |
 | ------------------------------------------------------ | ----------------------------------------------------------------------------------------------------------------- |